theoosborn/west-malvern-churchyard/index.md

 Jim and Jenny Nisbet<br>
 [jennywm2@gmail.com](mailto:Jennywm2@gmail.com)

-(Burial registers for 1845-1951 are available to consult on microfilm at Worcestershire Archive & Archaelogy Service, the Hive, Worcester.)
+(Burial registers for 1845-1951 are available to consult on microfilm at Worcestershire Archive & Archaeology Service, the Hive, Worcester.)